jparkley/shops-react-amplify-serverless/README.md

 ⋅⋅* amplify configure codegen
 ⋅⋅* select 'Javascript', enter for the name pattern (keeping it the same), change the statement depth to 4

 ## TODO
 - (2021.11.18~)
 - cleanup components
-- for owners: Delete function, subscription
+- for owners: subscription on Delete (blocker)
 - product layout style
 - button style
 - **CSS refactoring**